 Attempting to have an “athletic position” rather than being a hardened mannequin requires you to bend your knees.
 To swing a golf club without turn your knees, you should work on the swing with your knees directly to perceive how hard and unnatural it is.
 Make sure you try to have a balance your weight mostly on the balls of your feet as balancing your weight on your heels is difficult.
 Therefore, when you act upon your swinging, you should sometimes move your weight forward and backward depending on your swing motion so that you can evenly deal out your weight on both of your feet to have a perfect stance.

 How to swing a golf club properly- Golf University

 Holding the club with a comfortable grip might help you to get better precision and generally a better distance as in golf when you become harder, the unpleasant thing might come out; therefore, your all attempts should be comfortable and natural.

 Keep your eyes ready during the backswing, downswing, and finish.
-Try not to lift your head when you hit the ball to see where it’s heading to; this will just motivate you to mis-hit the ball.
+Try not to lift your head when you hit the ball to see where it’s heading; this will just motivate you to mis-hit the golf ball.
 Keep your eyes ready until you complete your hit.